 To return to communion with God after having lost it through sin is a process born of the grace of God who is rich in mercy and solicitous for the salvation of men and women.
 One must ask for this precious gift for oneself and for others.

-If you have never received the Sacrament of Reconciliation, or would like a refresher, feel free to reach out to our Director of Religious Education, Marilyn Thornton, at 206-355-6540.
+If you have never received the Sacrament of Reconciliation, or would like a refresher, feel free to reach out to our Director of Religious Education, Patrick Bucy, at (206) 547-3020, ext.
+108.

 If you have an emergency and need a priest for confession, please contact the main office at (206) 547-3020.